Community economic development: Objectives and goals

 Community economic development exists in all developed countries but varies in the way it functions with the different systems of governments around the world.
 Research makes it apparent that there are common goals and objectives such as economic activities and programs that develop low-income communities.
 Community Development Corporations, reformers and other agencies have other common initiatives including services to fight homelessness, lack of jobs, drug abuse, violence and crime as well as quality medical and childcare and home ownership opportunities while also bringing economic prosperity.
 Another increasingly common objective is to preserve the character of communities and strong support for local business.

 Countries across the globe participate in reinvestment and development through a bank such as the Community Reinvestment Act, World Bank and the IDA amongst many others.
 Another commonality for nations international is need to incorporate sustainability and the natural environment into the growth of societies.

-Implementation

-Several Communities across the United States have successfully crafted policy to create groups and corporations to assist in multiple facets of the communities economy and welfare.
-The following organizations are examples of Community Economic Development Initiatives.